All Activities

 The spark

 ChatGPT was the first big shift for me.
-Claude Code shifted something else: it could sit inside a project and move files, commands, and implementation forward.
+Claude Code shifted something else: it could read a project, edit files, run commands, and keep going.

 That mattered because I was already building things I did not expect to build: Mandarin tools, progress tracking, study flows, and small systems I could not have built alone.